horchi/linux-p4d/README.md

 Perform all the following steps as root user!
 Either by getting root or by prefix each command with sodo.

-## Installation of the MySQL Database:
+## Installation of the MariaDb Database:
 It's not required to host the database on the Raspberry.
 A remote database is supported as well!

-`apt install mysql-server`
-some distributions like raspbian buster switched to mariadb, in this case:
 `apt install mariadb-server`

 (set database password for root user during installation)